-In 2005, the World Health Organization estimated that approximatly 1.8 million people died from diarrheal disease every year, with most of the cases concerning children.
-70% of diarrhea cases are a result of foodborne illness (eds.
+In 2005, the World Health Organization estimated that approximately 1.8 million people died from diarrheal disease every year, with most of the cases concerning children.
+70% of diarrhea cases are a result of food borne illness (eds.
 Guandalini, S., & Vaziri, H., 2011).

 When it is a viral infection, diarrhea is often accompanied by vomiting and abdominal pain (fever may also develop).
 The onset of illness is brought about quickly, in under a 14 hour period and often leaves the body after 72 hours (eds.
 Guandalini, S., Vaziri, H., 2011).

 - Shigella – this organism can survive the acidic conditions of most individuals, particularly in children and the elderly